blender/blender/doc/python_api/rst/info_overview.rst

 Blender modules loaded at startup require ``register()`` and ``unregister()`` functions.
 These are the *only* functions that Blender calls from your code, which is otherwise a regular Python module.

-A simple Blender/Python module can look like this:
+A simple Blender Python module can look like this:

 .. code-block:: python